 I am a fully qualified Psychotherapeutic Counsellor having completed my training with Distinction.
 I offer counselling in Kent at locations in Maidstone and Tenterden or online via Skype (not all issues are suitable for Skype work so just contact me if you are unsure).
-I am a Professional member of The Counselling Society and abide by their ethical code and articles of professional practice.
+I am a Professional member of The National Counselling Society and abide by their ethical code and articles of professional practice.

 Continued Professional Development is both a requirement of ethical counselling and a part of my work.
 I am constantly inquisitive and always looking for ways to add to my knowledge.
 I want to make sure that I have as many tools as possible with which to help you construct something more rewarding and sustainable from your life.

 Counselling and Psychotherapy are broad terms that cover a range of talking therapies where the client is helped to bring about lasting change in their life.
 But more importantly, how do you know if it can help you?